guider23/Freedom/README.md

 So my college decided to block literally everything.
 YouTube?
 Blocked.
 Reddit?
 Blocked.
 Even Stack Overflow sometimes (yes, really).

+## What It Does

+- Connect to my VM server through pypi package (Free VPN, No restrcition in Bandwidth)

 ## Just Paste this in terminal

 ```bash